 Of course, we had to design a completion bracket and have the STEM playoffs!
 This took some time because some teams had to rebuild parts of their devices that came apart during the matches!

 So, what did we use for the sports balls?

 Let’s pause with the STEM challenges for a moment while I tell you about my goof up with this series of challenges.

 The photo is linked to Amazon for you in case you need a set but first I have a funny story for you…

 I had some little rubber balls that look like soccer and basketball balls that I planned to use for these challenges.
 But I didn’t have a football.
 So, I headed to Amazon.com because you can buy anything there.
 Seriously.

-And I found the ones you see in the photo above (which is linked to Amazon in case you need those since they really are cool!)
-The description said the balls were 2.5 inches in diameter and I was super excited.
-Like wouldn't those be perfect?!
+The description (on Amazon) said the balls were 2.5 inches in diameter and I was super excited.
+Like wouldn’t those be perfect?!

 Are You Ready for Some Football?

 On to FOOTBALL!
 The next sports challenge was to build a goal and a kicker.
 Now, we went ahead and tried those giant footballs and the kids loved them.
 They were just harder to use with the catapulting devices the kids had built.
 They tried them a lot anyway, just because they looked like real footballs.